HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 funds shown below illustrate the City's commitment to Traffic Safety.
 The command staff at the Petaluma

-A resolution will be obtained from City Council concemirig this specific program and a copy will be famished
+A resolution will be obtained from City Council concerning this specific program and a copy will be furnished

 to O.T.S. upon receipt.